-SMS (and SMS APIs) has been used by different sized companies for years (27 to be exact).
-It’s primarily used to communicate business-critical and marketing information to customers all over the world.
+SMS and SMS APIs have been used by companies of all sizes for years.
+Their primary use is to deliver business-critical text messages and marketing information to customers all over the world.

 How is it possible that one type of technology has been used for so long?
 Well, there are many reasons why companies are so fond of it.

-The biggest argument for SMS is affordability.
-One message will cost you around 1 to 7 cents depending on the region and the volume you’re sending.
-If your monthly volume is bigger, your price per SMS will be reduced significantly.
+The biggest advantage of SMS is affordability.
+One message will cost you around 1 to 7 cents, depending on the region and the volume you're sending.
+If your monthly volume is higher, your price per SMS will be reduced significantly.
 Thus, it provides a great return on your investment.

-Thus, we have created a guide with all the important information, from SMS limitations and possibilities to SMS API integration and choosing a partner to make this journey as easy as possible for you.
-We have also included some expert tips about SMS messaging.
+This guide contains all the important information that you will need to ensure any SMS APIs you are considering match your business requirements – from the limitations and possibilities that text messaging presents to SMS API integration and choosing a partner to make this journey as easy as possible for you, We have also included some expert tips about SMS messaging.

 Three things – it’s simple, has a huge reach and a high open rate.

-Here are some of the main areas of application for using the good old SMS.
+Here are some of the main uses of SMS:

-Either via a one-time password, passwords with a short, limited expiration time or a 2FA solution, SMS can be used to verify the customer and their phone number.
+Whether it's via a one-time password (OTP), a password with an expiration time, or a two-factor authentication (2FA) solution, SMS messaging services can be used to verify a customer's identity and phone number.

 This can help with fraud prevention.
-It also makes it harder for any assailant to commit fraudulent acts without gaining access to the person's phone, as well as their personal information and passwords.
-It can also prevent an assailant from hijacking devices remotely because they would need access to the device used for 2FA.
+It also makes it harder for any assailant to commit fraudulent acts without gaining access to the person's phone, personal information, or passwords.

-This can ensure that the right people get the relevant information without causing panic amongst those to who the information does not pertain.
+IP geolocation is great to use with weather apps and emergency communication tools because it delivers highly targeted messages.
+This can ensure that the right people get the correct information at the right time without causing panic amongst those who the information does not concern.

 With a 98% open rate, of which 95% are opened within the first 5 minutes, SMS can deliver critical information in a timely manner.

-Be it information about the specific details of the service such as pick-up times, ticketing information or where the best places are to eat, nurturing the relationship you have with your client will increase the lifetime value of that customer.
+Whether it's sending your customers a text message about pick-up times, ticketing information, or where the best places are to eat, nurturing the relationship you have with your client will increase the lifetime value of that customer.

 Here’s a selection of companies that we work with daily (you can download case studies for each of them):

-So, SMS is a whopping 27 years old.
-Yet, despite its age and P2P messaging migrating to WhatsApp and Facebook Messenger, SMS use in the A2P field is still growing.
-And it shows no sign of stopping as new and more innovative ways of using this tech are still being discovered.
+SMS is a whopping 27 years old.
+Despite its age and P2P messaging migrating to WhatsApp and Facebook Messenger, SMS use in the A2P field is still growing, and it shows no sign of stopping as new and more innovative ways of using this tech are still being discovered.

 In this age, information is the key to success, and SMS enables companies to deliver that info in a timely and reliable manner.

-Although some technical knowledge is required, integrating SMS is a simple task for developers with any skill level.
+Although some technical knowledge is required, integrating SMS is a simple task for developers at any skill level.

 There are various reasons why it is better to use an intermediary.
-Mobile operators use specialized technical solutions and connecting your application to them can be rather complicated.
+Mobile operators use specialized technical solutions, and connecting your application to them can be complicated.

-SMS API is a software service connecting your application with the telecommunication networks.
+SMS API is a software service connecting your application with telecommunication networks.

 SMS API providers, such as Messente, instead create their services with simplicity in mind.
 So, the functionality is accessible to anybody who can create a website or make a simple HTTP request.
 Unless you specifically need a direct connection with operators, then using SMS API providers is both faster and cheaper.